Natalie Coughlin: 2012 London Summer Olympics

 At the 2012 United States Olympic Trials in Omaha, Nebraska, the U.S. qualifying event for the Olympics, the 29-year-old veteran Coughlin found herself in competition with a younger generation of American swimmers.
 In order to qualify for the U.S. team in a given individual event, swimmers are required to finish among the top two.
 In the finals of the 100-meter backstroke, she finished third behind teenagers Missy Franklin and Rachel Bootsma, and finished seventh in the 100-meter butterfly.
 Coughlin also competed in the 100-meter freestyle, and finished sixth, qualifying to compete as a member of the U.S. women's team in the preliminaries of the 4×100-meter freestyle relay.

 At the 2012 Summer Olympics in London, she swam in the qualifying round of the 4×100-meter freestyle relay, and did not swim in the 4×100-meter final, but earned a bronze medal when the U.S. team placed third in the final.
 It was her twelfth Olympic medal, tying the record previously set by American swimmers Jenny Thompson and Dara Torres for the most career Olympic medals won by a female U.S. athlete.
+This record has since been surpassed by Katie Ledecky.

 2013 World Aquatics Championships

 At the 2013 Phillips 66 National Championships, which also served as the selection meet for the World Championships, Coughlin decided to only take up the sprint freestyles and swam the 50 and 100-meter freestyle events.
 Coughlin qualified for the 50-meter freestyle and the 4×100-meter freestyle relay.
 Coughlin finished first in the 50-meter freestyle with a 24.97, just ahead of 16-year-old Simone Manuel, who swam a 25.01.
 With the first-place finish in the 50-meter freestyle, Coughlin ensured herself a relay spot since she had finished 5th in the 100-meter freestyle, with a time of 54.04.

 She won a gold medal at the event on the first night of swimming competition in the 4×100 freestyle relay.
-She went second for team USA and swam her leg in 52.98 seconds; she was one of only 6 women in the field of 32 to break the 53-second barrier.
+She went second for team USA and swam her leg in 52.98 seconds; she was one of 6 women in the field of 32 to break the 53-second barrier.

-In her final triumph, two months before her 33rd birthday in 2015, she set an American women's record of 27.51 seconds in the 50-meter backstroke.
+In her final triumph, two months before her 33rd birthday in 2015, she set an American record of 27.51 seconds in the 50-meter backstroke.